 - Feira dos Alfarrabistas, an open-air flea market held every Saturday.
-It is a must stop to buy antique and second hand books.
-(Rua Anchieta)
+It is a must stop to buy antique and second hand books (Rua Anchieta).

 7. Ride the streetcar 28

 The ticket costs approximately 3 € and the whole tour lasts between 45 and 50 minutes.
 However, the most suggestive part is Alfama and if you want to stay in the center, you can get off at Largo Santa Luzia where the homonymous panoramic point is located.
-This activity is usually liked by the kids and if you are interested in this topic, I recommend the post 10 things to do in Lisbon with kids.
+This activity is usually liked by the kids and if you are interested in the subject, I recommend the post 10 things to do in Lisbon with kids.

-8. Take a walk through Chiado
+8. Take a walk in Chiado

 - A Vida Portuguesa, a charming store in the former David & David perfume factory.
 They sell bars of natural soap, decorative objects, toys and other merchandise with a vintage touch.
 (Rua Anchieta 11)